cisco/cisco-network-puppet-module/README.md

 Sub Address Family Identifier (SAFI).
 Required.
 Valid values are `unicast`, `multicast` and `evpn`.

 ##### `aa`
-Aggregate address prefix in ipv4/ipv6 format.
+Aggregate address mask in ipv4/ipv6 format.
 Required.
 Valid values are string.
-For example, it could be '1.1.1.1/32' or '2000::1/128'.
+Examples: 1.1.1.1/32 or 2000:1/128.

 #### Properties

 ##### `as_set`
-Generates AS-SET information.
+Generates autonomous system set path information.
 Valid values are true, false or 'default'.

 ##### `advertise_map`
-Route-map to select attribute information from specific routes.
-Valid values are String or 'default'.
+Name of the route map used to select the routes to create AS_SET origin communities.
+Valid values are string or 'default'.

 ##### `attribute_map`
-Route-map to set attribute information of aggregate.
-Valid values are String or 'default'.
+Name of the route map used to set the attribute of the aggregate route.
+Valid values are string or 'default'.

 ##### `summary_only`
-Stops advertising more specifics.
+Filters all more-specific routes from updates.
 Valid values are true, false or 'default'.

 ##### `suppress_map`
-Route-map to conditionally filter more specific routes.
-Valid values are String or 'default'.
+Name of the route map used to select the routes to be suppressed.
+Valid values are string or 'default'.

 --
 ### Type: cisco_bgp_neighbor